JaisonBrooks/harmonize/README.md

 ```
 ****Note**** - Run ```harmonize -h``` to view latest arguments

-With the ability to let harmonize use your default OSX folders (~/Pictures,~/Documents, etc) flexible INPUT / OUPUT arguments allow you to organize files quickly.
-With simple file type keyboards, you can easily move specific types of files between directories or even just allow Harmonize to move and organize everything for you.

-!WARNING!
+### Defaults
+**INPUT** : The INPUT directory defaults to your current working directory, or the location your at when executing harmonize.
+You can always specify a different input by using the ```-i``` option.

+**OUTPUT** : The OUTPUT directory defaults to your Home folder (~/ or /Users/USERNAME).
+This is nice because OSX have default folders for things like Pictures, Documents, Music and more.

+### Disclaimer
-This script is alpha and could result in overwritten files, file corruption, script execution errors, bugs, random explosions and more.
+This script is new and could be considered **alpha** or **not fully* tested and could result in overwritten files, file corruption, script execution errors, bugs, random explosions and more.
 You have been warned! and by using this tool, you agree that I AM NOT responsible for lost or damange to your files.

-### Setup
+### Setup / Installation
 * Clone the Repo

 ```